Instagram Live is an incredible channel for driving new followers, engagement, and even selling products.

 If your brand is fun and playful, consider how to reflect that with your use of color.
 For example, a bright pop of pastel can instantly shift the tone of your Instagram Live and make it feel more on brand.

 In terms of lighting, natural light is always the most affordable (and often the best) option.
-Also consider what could create unwanted shadows in your broadcast, and do your best to avoid them.

 Tip #4: Have a Clear Content Plan